risovc/birthdaybot/README.md

 2. Create a Google Sheet you can copy this [template](https://docs.google.com/spreadsheets/d/1RTt0oHD70RjzzAXwoWVAKz2EjElI4bNg6GQ9hb3WnrI/edit?usp=sharing)

-3. copy paste the appscript.gs file in the copied google sheet.
-To do so with your Google Sheet open, go to Extensions > Apps Script.
+3. Copy paste the appscript.gs file in the copied google sheet.
+To do so with your Google sheet open, go to Extensions > Apps Script.
 This will open a new tab with the script editor.

 4. Go to "Project Settings" (the gear icon ⚙️ on the left) >> Under "Script Properties", click "Add script property" >> Add the following three properties: